MelissaAlasalmi/Libft/README.md

 ```

 ### ft_strcmp
 Lexicographically compares the null-terminated strings “s1” and “s2”.
-Returns an integer greater than, equal to, or less than 0, according as the string “s1” is greater than, equal to, or less than the string “s2”.
+Returns an integer greater than, equal to, or less than 0, based on if the string “s1” is greater than, equal to, or less than the string “s2”.
 The comparison is done using unsigned characters, so that '\200' is greater than '\0'.
 ```c
 int	ft_strcmp(const char *s1, const char *s2);
 ```

 ### ft_strncmp
 Lexicographically compares the null-terminated strings “s1” and “s2”, but not more than “n” characters.
 Because strncmp() is designed for comparing strings rather than binary data, characters that appear after a '\0' character are not compared.
-Returns an integer greater than, equal to, or less than 0, according as the string “s1” is greater than, equal to, or less than the string “s2”.
+Returns an integer greater than, equal to, or less than 0, based on if the string “s1” is greater than, equal to, or less than the string “s2”.
 The comparison is done using unsigned characters, so that '\200' is greater than '\0'.
 ```c
 int	ft_strncmp(const char *s1, const char *s2, size_t n);
 ```